The Monitor

 Cement key findings and hypotheses with granular user data

 For a complete picture of user interactions within your app, you often need concrete data points that answer specific questions.
-Looking at journeys can help you explore your UX and determine areas of interest; looking at specific interactions enables you to explore these areas as well as identify key questions and hypotheses.
-Studying user analytics then helps you answer these questions and track how these answers may change over time.
+Reviewing user journeys can help you explore your UX and spot areas of interest, while analyzing specific interactions can uncover details that raise key questions and support hypothesis building.
+Studying user analytics then helps you answer these questions and track how the answers may change over time.

 When you want to perform fine-grained analyses, the Analytics Explorer helps you quickly search and visualize critical data from user sessions.
 Alongside a straightforward list of sessions, a variety of different visualization formats are provided—including time series graphs, geomaps, and pie charts—and you can easily filter the data in each format by filters such as user email and customer tier.
 This helps you explore key questions with your user data, such as the amount of time that users spend on your website or where your most active users tend to be located.
 Additionally, you can perform an advanced search that enables you to input specific queries.
 For example, you could create a query that finds the number of users who spent more than $20 within the past month.